|

 Go to our membership page to sign up.

 Be a part of the movie buzz and join the DC Film Society.
-Enjoy advance preview film screenings, discounts to Filmfest DC and many more benefits including our annual "And the Winner Is" Oscars event and "Coming Attractions Trailer Nights."
+Enjoy advance preview film screenings, discounts to Filmfest DC and many more benefits including our annual "And the Winner Is" Oscars event.

 Visit Us on Facebook